mzohaibqc/antd-theme-webpack-plugin/README.md

 ```

+## Below restriction is for verion 1.3.4 or less.
+Now after v1.3.5, there is no need to use unique hex color codes for your theme variables, you can use same code or even assign a color variable to another theme color.
-## Note: include all color variables in `varFile` that you want to change dynamically and assign them unique color codes.
+## Note: (for v1.3.4 or lower version) include all color variables in `varFile` that you want to change dynamically and assign them unique color codes.
 Don't assign same color to two or more variables and don't use `#fff`, `#ffffff`, `#000` or `#000000`.
 If you still want white or black color as default, slightly change it e.g. `#fffffe` or `#000001` which will not replace common background colors from other components.

 ## If you variables have some custom color code like `fade(@primary-color, 20%)` or something that does not matches with common regex to match a valid color then add your custom regex array as `customColorRegexArray` variable in options object while executing `generateTheme(options)`.